Windows VPS hosting is a cloud server that runs Microsoft Windows Server for Remote Desktop, Windows applications, IIS, MSSQL, and business software.

 Sizing Windows VPS Hosting for Small Teams

-Small teams should size Windows VPS hosting around concurrent workload, not headcount.
+Small teams should size Windows VPS hosting around concurrent workload, not total headcount.
 A company with 20 employees may only have 3 concurrent users on an accounting server.
 Another company with 8 employees may have all 8 logged into the same remote desktop during the workday.

 The practical sizing variables are: